MathieuBuisson/PSCodeHealth/docs/HowDoI/CustomizeComplianceRules.md

 The default compliance rules built into **PSCodeHealth** are stored in the file **PSCodeHealthSettings.json** in the module root.
 To customize the thresholds for some metrics, it is strongly **NOT** recommended to modify this file, but to create a new JSON file containing the rules you need to override.

-For example, you may have a specific project which require `Switch` statements containing large numbers of clauses.
+For example, you may have a specific project which requires `Switch` statements containing large numbers of clauses.
-This has a high impact on the **Complexity** metric, even though in this specific case, the code is still readable and fairly easy to maintain.
-In other words, the **Complexity** metric (based on Cyclomatic Complexity) doesn't properly reflect complexity for your particular project.
+This has a high impact on the **Complexity** metric, even though in this particular case the code is still fairly easy to read and maintain.
+In other words, the **Complexity** metric (based on Cyclomatic Complexity) doesn't properly reflect the complexity of your particular project.
 So you decide to increase all the complexity-related thresholds by 10.

 To view the default compliance rules for all complexity-related metrics, run the following command :